hb20007/miniTeX/Notes.md

 * The whole text of a paragraph must be on the same line in the source file.

+* miniTeX commands are case-sensitive, just like LaTeX commands.

 ## 2. BNF Grammar ##